What You Need To Know About Tattoo Removal in Singapore

 Older tattoos can be easier to remove altogether, as the ink has had time to fade naturally, which could reduce the number of treatment sessions needed to remove tattoos themselves.
 However, the age of the tattoo doesn’t directly influence the discomfort felt during the procedure.

-What Can I Expect After A Laser Tattoo Removal Session In Terms Of Discomfort?
+What Can I Expect After A Laser Tattoo Removal Session?

 Immediately after treatment, the area might feel sunburned and sensitive.
 Ice packs can help soothe the area, and over-the-counter pain relievers can manage residual discomfort.
 As the wound mends, a covering will be placed to protect it.